 The Ellesmere College Jebb Scholarship was launched in 2020 to commemorate the 100 year anniversary of Save the Children and as a tribute to the founder, Eglantyne Jebb, who lived in Ellesmere.
 The College launched a unique scholarship to any pupil looking to start in Sixth Form at the College in that year and to last the duration of their two year Sixth Form career.
-As the current Jebb Scholarship recipient draws near to to the end of their journey at Ellesmere, we are opening up applications once again for entry into the Sixth Form in September 2022.
+The next date for applications for the Jebb Scholarhsip will be for entry into Sixth Form in September 2024.

 Save the Children was built around the principles of helping others within the community, and the College wants to recognise and reward those younger members of the community who selflessly support the community in whatever way that may be.
 Applications for the Jebb Scholarship are invited from young people who can demonstrate their commitment to the community they live in, and the people they support - through volunteering their time, working on community projects, or raising money for local charities, but it will have a positive impact on their community and those around them.

 The Jebb Scholarship will support one student through the duration of their education at Ellesmere College and a further means tested bursary can also be applied to this scholarship, if required.

 Brendan Wignal, Headmaster, Ellesmere College said of the scholarship: "The 100 year commemoration of Save the Children made 2020 a very special year and concentrates attention on the amazing work carried out by these amazing sisters - Eglantyne Jebb and Dorothy Buxton.

 Eglantyne Jebb and the town of Ellesmere will be forever linked and we thought it would be a fitting tribute to launch a scholarship in her name.
 It is something the College and the town can be proud of and will prove to be a tremendous educational support for future beneficiaries."